herves-pardavila/GIS_analysis/README.md

-# Meteogalicia
+# GIS_analysis
-Class for accesing meteogalicia data from the geojson and API services
+Classes and functions for accesing and woriking GIS data